yuvaly0/yuvaly0.github.io/_posts/introduction-to-virtualization/2020-06-19-introduction-to-virtualization.md

 An arbitrary program inside VM A allocates virtual pages 5 and 6, The hypervisor then maps them to host physical pages 7 and 8, after that another VM wants to allocate pages, How can the hypervisor know which pages are to which VM?

-We want to find a way to be able to map the guest virtual pages with the host physical pages without overwriting other VM’s pages, basically manage it like its a real computer.
+We want to find a way to be able to map the guest virtual pages with the host physical pages without overwriting other VM’s pages, basically manage it like its a real computer and each VM is like a process.

 The hypervisor should be able to keep track of the state that the guest OS thinks its at, in terms of memory.